 Outputs are all the products and services ITU-D will develop and deliver to members through the implementation framework agreed in this Buenos Aires Action Plan in order to achieve the related ITU-D strategic objectives and will be specified in the rolling ITU-D Operational Plan each year.

-The Buenos Aires Action Plan, specifically its programmes, regional initiatives and Study Group Questions will further contribute to the implementation of ITU resolutions and recommendations relevant to the mandate of ITU-D, including the ITU Connect 2020 Agenda, the World Summit for the Information Society (WSIS) action lines and Sustainable Development Goals and Targets.
+The Buenos Aires Action Plan, specifically its programmes, regional initiatives and Study Group Questions will further contribute to the implementation of ITU resolutions and recommendations relevant to the mandate of ITU-D, including the ITU Connect 2020 Agenda, the World Summit on the Information Society (WSIS) action lines and Sustainable Development Goals and Targets.

 The Buenos Aires Action Plan delineates the ITU-D mandate for the period 2018-2021, and may be updated or modified by the Telecommunication Development Advisory Group (TDAG) to reflect changes in the telecommunication/information and communication technology (ICT) environment and/or as a result of the performance evaluation to be conducted each year.
 The Buenos Aires Action Plan structure follows the structure of the strategic plan, so as to ensure a consistent planning hierarchy and linkage across the different planning tools and instruments within ITU (strategic, financial and operational planning).

-1.1 World Summit for the Information Society (WSIS), UN Sustainable Development Goals (UN SDGs) and ITU Connect 2020 Agenda, within the context of the Buenos Aires Action Plan
+1.1 World Summit on the Information Society (WSIS), UN Sustainable Development Goals (UN SDGs) and ITU Connect 2020 Agenda, within the context of the Buenos Aires Action Plan

 The Buenos Aires Action Plan is designed to provide a mechanism to achieve the Objectives of the ITU-D, in line with the outcomes of WTDC 17.